tobydawson1/Thermostat-/README.md

 $ bundle
 ```

-3. Run jasmine for tests and coverage
+3. Run the jasmine spech runner for tests and coverage

 ```
 $ open SpecRunner.html